jasonapcs/Seive-time-test/README.md

 # Sieve-time-test
 This tests various implementations of the Sieve of Eratosthenes to provide time comparisons
+**warning** with large sizes (1 billion default), this may take some large computing resources (100 MB+ RAM)